colinangusmackay/family-tree/index.md

 At the start of 2020, I decided to spend more time looking into my family tree.
 To that end I have been cataloguing details of my family history.

-When I initially started I made the classic rookie mistake of taking a scatter gun approach.
-Unfortunately, this just caused a lot of confusion.
-I'm now taking hopefully a more directed approach and moving forward from existing edges in my graph.

 ## The creation of this site

 Some of the information on this site is deliberately incomplete.
 I have not included living persons, however, living people may have been referenced in sources.
-And I am still collecting genealogical information on living people.

 The rules for deciding if a person has died are:
-* There is a death date for the person.
+* Naturally, if there is a death date for the person.
 * There is a birth date for the person and that was at least 100 years ago.
+At this time I think there was only one person in this tree that lived past the age of 100.

 In a person's timeline, if a (potentially) living person would have been referenced their name has been replaced with an "X".
 In some cases it means that the parent of of a person born in the 19th century sometimes appears as "X" because the software has neither a birth or death date, and it assumed they are potentially still alive.